Imago

 Mar 25, 2024; Denver, Colorado, USA; Denver Nuggets forward Aaron Gordon (L) and guard Jamal Murray (R) on the bench in the second quarter against the Memphis Grizzlies at Ball Arena.
 Mandatory Credit: Isaiah J. Downing-USA TODAY Sports

 Denver isn’t at full strength either.
-Apart from Aaron Gordon’s injury, the team is playing on the second night of a back-to-back, and are still missing Christian Braun for another month, opening a big hole in two of five starting spots.
+Apart from Aaron Gordon’s injury, the team is playing on the second night of a back-to-back and is still missing Christian Braun for another month, leaving a big hole in two of the five starting spots.

 ADVERTISEMENT